Network Access Control

 Scope precedence

 When a request is received, Monte Carlo first checks for a scope-specific access control list.
-If no scope-specific rule exists for that endpoint, it falls back to the global configuration.
+If no scope-specific rule exists for that endpoint, it falls back to the Global configuration.
 This means a scope-specific rule takes precedence over the global rule.

 ❗️